Why Gemini is the Master of Detached Love

 I have deep, sincere love for many people, but the love I instantly experienced upon reuniting with Colin was unlike any other.
-I was so tripped out, I wrote a damn dissertation on our Astro tWINNING convergence and the Divinity of Cosmic Relationships.
+I was so tripped out, I wrote a damn dissertation on my former website about our Astro tWINNING convergence and the Divinity of Cosmic Relationships.
 I love people who inspire me to write and write and write...

 So.
 We love each other, of course.
 But what does it mean?

 Love is a many splendored thing, but one thing it is NOT is attachment.

 It can be challenging for some other zodiac signs to comprehend the notion of detached love (I'm looking at you, water and earth signs), but if anyone can break it down for you, it's we Gemini Mirrors of Mercury.

 In the context of people who are sexually oriented to one another, when you meet someone with whom you have irresistible magnetism and mutual affinity, I would say it's quite commonplace for people in our society to then want to consume the other.